 Richard Dimples Fields

-Dimples was the owner of a San Francisco nightclub for years and was a popular regional act when he was signed by former Casablanca Records Neil Bogart for his fledgling Boardwalk Records label.
+The Louisiana-born Dimples was the owner of a San Francisco nightclub for years and was a popular regional act when he was signed by former Casablanca Records Neil Bogart for his fledgling Boardwalk Records label.
 Dimples was already 36 years old by the time he was signed, and he created a sound definitely aimed at a more adult crowd.
 Neither a great singer nor musician, Dimples appeared to breeze through his material purely on personality.
-His light, wispy voice was perfect for the musically lightweight songs he released about his views on life and love (mostly illicit).
+His wispy voice was perfect for the musically lightweight songs he released about his views on life and love (mostly illicit).
 His first album for Boardwalk was quite popular, boasting a hit cover of the Penguins' 50s hit, "Earth Angel."
 The rest of the disc was generally forgettable, save a cut that still gets play today.
 "She's Got Papers On Me" was the lament of a married man staring at the mirror, stuck with a wife but wanting his mistress.
 The six minute song is nothing special until his wife (played by Betty Wright), overhearing the song, interrupts and rips through a 2 minute hilarious rant with her view of the situation.
 Wright propelled "She's Got Papers" into a soul radio staple, and provided the most memorable moment on any Dimples record.
 It also led to the response record by Barbara Mason, "She's Got the Papers (I Got the Man)"

 There has been some increased appreciation for his biggest hits since his death, and some of his material has been reissued.
 In the scheme of soul music of the '70s and '80s, Dimples was neither a pioneer nor one of the period's great talents.
 However, he was a real entertainer and brought many of the more amusing -- if sometimes head-shaking -- moments of the era.